HorrocksEngineers/cims-interview-skills-tests/generic-object-merging/README.md

 [Back](/README.md#cims-interview-skills-tests)

-## Prerequesites

-- Copy `.example.env` as `.env`
-- Get an API Key to interact with the Development GraphQL API

 ## Background

 Projects are big part of CIMS.
 Most objects are only one or two relations away from a Project.